wehlutyk/thesis/content/3-gistr-3-methods.md

   Such feedback channels have also become a norm in online services, and we therefore chose to give the possibility for subjects to comment on most screens of the experiment (excluding the read-write screens) through a side-ribbon which, when clicked, would overlay a comment box (see @fig:gistr-feedback).
   It seems, however, that a more interactive option would be more effective, as only a handful of subjects entered comments over the course of Experiments 2 and 3.
 * *Instructions*:
-  finally, a continuous effort was invested into fine-tuning the exact phrasing of instructions, and making the interface for instructions palatable using the now common pattern of highlighting and surrounding an area, and adding a tooltip with short instructions next to it.
+  finally, a continuous effort was invested into fine-tuning the exact phrasing of instructions, and making the interface for instructions palatable using a now common pattern: for the instructions pictured in @fig:gistr-instructions for instance, different elements or images are successively foregrounded and highlighted, and a tooltip with short explanations appears next to the active element.
   ^[The pattern was popularised by software libraries such as Intro.js (\url{http://introjs.com/}).
   ]
   Here too, Experiment 1 and subsequent pilots allowed users to skip these instructions, leading a portion of the subjects to effectively never read them.